Lord, You Know! Hopeful Words for Weary Hearts

 God is calling you and me to exercise faith over the valley of dry bones where we live, where we serve, where we work, maybe even within your own home, to believe that by God's power these dry bones can live again, and to be willing to be an instrument of God in that process.

 Dannah: If you’re ever tempted to feel hopeless about the state of the world, Your church, or your own life, Nancy DeMoss Wolgemuth has offered all of us hope.
-She gave that message at Revive '19, the conference Revive Our Hearts hosted a few months ago.
+She gave that message not too long ago at a Revive conference.
 Nancy, that message reflects your heartbeat and the heartbeat for this whole ministry.

 All Scripture is taken from the ESV.